NatLabs/augmented-btrees/readme.md

 ```

 - **Creating a new B+ Tree**
-    - You can specify the `order` of the tree.
-The `order` of the tree is the maximum number of entries a single leaf node can store.
-The order can be any number in this range [4, 8, 16, 32, 64, 128, 256, 516].
-The default order is 32.
+    - Specify the desired `order` of the tree, which determines the maximum number of entries a single leaf node can hold.
+The order can be any number in this range [4, 8, 16, 32, 64, 128, 256, 516] with the default being 32.

 ```motoko
     let bptree = BpTree.new(?32);
 ```

 - **Comparator Function**
-  - This library replaces the default comparator function found in motoko's base module lib with a `Cmp` module for better performance.
-The default comparator returns an `Order` type which has a higher overhead than the `Int8` type returned the functions in the `Cmp` module.
+  - This library replaces the default comparator function with a more performant `Cmp` module that returns an `Int8` type for comparisons, which requires less overhead compared to the `Order` type.
-  - The `Cmp` module contains functions for all the primitive types in motoko.
+  - The `Cmp` module provides functions for various primitive types in motoko.
-  - Here's is an example creating a B+Tree that stores and compares `Char` keys.
+  - Here's an example of a B+Tree that stores and compares `Char` keys.
     ```motoko
         import { BpTree; Cmp } "mo:augmented-btrees";